Privacy Policy

 Right to RectificationAsk us to correct inaccurate or incomplete personal data.Identify the incorrect data and provide the correct information.

-Right to Erasure ("Right to be Forgotten")Request deletion of your personal data when it is no longer needed for the purposes for which it was collected, you withdraw consent, or you object to processing (subject to legal exceptions).Specify the data you want removed; we will delete it unless a legal obligation requires retention.
+Right to Erasure ("Right to be Forgotten")Request deletion of your personal data (subject to legal exceptions).Specify the data you want removed; we will delete it unless a legal obligation requires retention.

 Right to Restriction of ProcessingLimit how we use your data (e.g., while a dispute is resolved).Indicate the processing you want restricted and the reason.